Nette Documentation Preview

 --------------------------------------

-Finds out if reflection has access to PHPdoc comments.
-Comments may not be available due to the opcode cache, see for example the directive [opcache.save-comments |https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.save-comments].
+Checks if reflection has access to PHPdoc comments.
+Comments might be unavailable due to opcode caching, see for example the [opcache.save-comments|https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.save-comments] directive.

 expandClassName(string $name, ReflectionClass $context): string .[method]